Muhammad Thakurufaanu al-Auzam: Defeat of the Portuguese

+The Mosque holds great importance to the islanders and the people of The Maldives.

 The brothers landed on a different island every night, fought the Portuguese and set sail into the ocean before daybreak.
 They reached the capital island Malé on the night before the day fixed by the Portuguese garrison of An'dhiri An'dhirin for the forcible conversion of the inhabitants to Christianity, on the penalty of death for non-compliance.
 The Utheemu brothers along with other Maldivians, fought and killed the Portuguese garrison and regained independence for the country.
 An'dhiri An'dhirin was killed by a musket shot of Muhammad Thakurufaanu.

 Aftermath

 After killing An'dhiri An'dhirin, as per a treaty he got refuge from Ali Raja of Cannanore, India.
 Muhammad Thakurufaanu's base of operation was Maliku under the sovereignty of Cannanore.
 The Ali Raja demanded dominion over the Maldives, as promised to him by the Muhammad Thakurufaanu.
 The nature of the relationship between Muhammad Thakurufan and Ali Raja of Cannanore was outlined in a letter sent by a later Ali Raja, Mariambe Ali-Adi Raja Bibi, to the Sultan Muhammad Mueenuddine I of the Maldives.
 The letter was dated Friday 17 Jumad al-Awla Anno Hegirae 1243 (7 December AD 1827).
 According to the letter Muhammad Thakurufan had entered into a treaty ceding sovereignty of the Maldives to the Ali Raja of Cannanore in the event Thakurufan was established in power in Male.